 awhile back, indicating that prepaid customers have been getting away

 its growth, it

-was only a matter of time before regulators were going to focus
+a matter of time before regulators were going to focus

 the 911 infrastructure revenue potential from collecting fees from

 Hands On With

 the Cricket Huawei Ascend 2

 The Ascend 2 appears to beef of its specs just enough to make it a